One-sided sharp thresholds for homology of random flag complexes: Overview of the proof

 Naively we might try to show that the only $d$-cores are the embedded copies of $\diamond_d$ and that this implies that the complex collapses so that the only $d$-dimensional faces left are those in copies of $\diamond_d$.
 This will not work however because, unlike $Y_d(n, c/n)$, $X(n, c/\sqrt[d]{n})$ in general has dimension larger than $d$.
 In particular for $d \geq 2$ the expected number of $(d + 1)$-dimensional faces in $X(n, c/\sqrt[d]{n})$ is

 And the boundary of a $(d + 1)$-simplex is a $d$-core.

 To describe precisely how we will collapse $X(n, c/\sqrt[d]{n})$ we first introduce some terminology and notation that is fairly standard.
 For a $d$-complex $Y$, the \emph{dual graph of $Y$}, denoted $\mathcal{G}(Y)$, is defined to be the graph whose vertices are the $d$-dimensional faces of $Y$ with edges between two vertices if and only if the corresponding faces meet at a $(d - 1)$-dimensional face.
 A \emph{$d$-dimensional strongly connected complex} is a $d$-complex $Y$ so that $\mathcal{G}(Y)$ is connected.
-A $d$-dimensional strongly connected component of a $d$-complex $Y$ is a $d$-complex generated by the $d$-faces of a connected component in $\mathcal{G}(Y)$.
-For a complex $Y$ the \emph{flag-closure of $Y$} is the flag complex on the 1-skeleton of $Y$.
-We denote the flag closure of $Y$ by $\overline{Y}$.
-We will collapse $X \sim X(n, c/\sqrt[d]{n})$ by collapsing each of its strongly connected components separately.
-Here we can rely on the following lemma of \cite{Malen}, which in our case implies that if each strongly connected component of $X^{(d)}$, the $d$-skeleton of $X$, has flag closure that is almost $d$-collapsible then $X$ is almost $d$-collapsible.
+We will collapse $X \sim X(n, c/\sqrt[d]{n})$ by collapsing each of it's $d$-dimensional strongly connected components separately, and showing that these collapsing moves may be applied in a coherent way to collapse all the faces of dimension $d$ from $X$.
+This is similar to the approach taken in \cite{Malen}.
+The first step is a slight strengthening of Lemma 3.3 of \cite{Malen}, given here with proof as Lemma \ref{partitionlemma}.

+In order to state this lemma we introduce a definition and some notation. \begin{definition} For a simplicial complex $Y$ the \emph{$k$-flag closure of $Y$} denoted $\fl_k(Y)$ is the maximal simplicial complex whose $k$-skeleton is the same as the $k$-skelelton of $Y$.
+In otherwords $\fl_k(Y)$ is the simplicial complex obtained from $Y$ by adding the requirement that the simplex $\sigma$ is included if its $k$-skeleton belongs to $Y$.
+We say that a complex $Y$ is a \emph{$k$-flag complex} if $Y = \fl_k(Y)$.
+Outside of this section and Section \ref{sec:smallcores} we will most often deal with the usual flag closure $\fl_1(Y)$, so we will use the notation $\overline{Y}$ for $\fl_1(Y)$. \end{definition}